Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 Browser → `eng09-alb` → `eng09-web-tg` → EC2 → Apache

 The application delivery layer is now proven before Auto Scaling is reintroduced.

+### Auto Scaling Group Validation

+The Auto Scaling Group `pinnacle-app-asg` successfully launched and maintained two application instances.

+Both instances reached:

+- Lifecycle state: `InService`
+- Health status: `Healthy`

+This confirms that the Auto Scaling Group can use the approved Launch Template, register new instances with `eng09-web-tg`, and maintain the required baseline capacity before dynamic scaling is introduced.

 ## Lessons Learned